 Click Here to Support AFE

 Today, AFE focuses on the needs of the floral industry now and in the future by supporting the projects listed below.
 These projects address several key needs of the industry from thrips and Botrytis control to developing the next generation of anti-ethylene control to development of plants with resistance to powdery mildew and downy mildew.
-Results from the on-going projects are shared with industry in trade magazine publications, electronic newsletters, presentations at industry programs and here on the AFE website.
+Results from the ongoing projects are shared with industry in trade magazine publications, electronic newsletters, presentations at industry programs, and here on the AFE website.
+Additionally, research findings are presented monthly through AFE’s Grow Pro Webinar Series.
+These webinars are free to attend thanks to industry sponsorships and include time for direct Q&A with the researchers.

 We welcome industry suggestions about critical needs and solutions to nagging problems.
 AFE can help you.
-Have suggestions or need information on specific problems, contact our research coordinator, Dr. Terril A. Nell (tnell@afeendowment.org).
+Have suggestions or need information on specific problems, contact our research team at afe@endowment.org.
 And, please remember that AFE has an active internship program and scholarship program to develop the next generation of floriculture professionals.
 If you are interested in hosting an intern, please contact Candice Musgrove (cmusgrove@afeendowment.org).

 PLANT BREEDING AND GENETIC ENGINEERING

-• Use of CRISPR to Develop Powdery Mildew Resistance in Gerbera Daisy: Dayton Wilde, Wayne Parrott, and Heather Gladfelter, University of Georgia
+• Use of CRISPR to Develop Powdery Mildew Resistance in Gerbera: Dayton Wilde, University of Georgia

 • Objective: Use differential transcriptomics and metabolomics to identify regulatory players involved in the enormous expression of a gene (THI4), which is responsible for the production of a special floral volatile from Caladium; 2, Clone, analyze, and functionally test the Caladium THI4 promoter sequence; 3, Produce transgenic plants overexpressing the regulatory features found for THI4 expression.